stonepros/stone/doc/rados/operations/crush-map-edits.rst

 .. topic:: Hash

    Each bucket uses a hash algorithm.
-Currently, Ceph supports ``rjenkins1``.
+Currently, Stone supports ``rjenkins1``.
    Enter ``0`` as your hash setting to select ``rjenkins1``.